OpenSlides/OpenSlides/INSTALL.md

     $ docker-compose exec --user postgres postgres pg_dump -U openslides --clean > dump.sql

-To restore your dump, first shut down your instance if it is running:
+To restore your dump first shut down your instance if it is running:

     $ docker-compose down